bessinnica/Loc-markdig-azuredocs-test/articles/virtual-machines/workloads/sap/dbms-guide.md

 An Azure Storage Account is not only an administrative construct, but also a subject of limitations.
 Whereas the limitations vary on whether we talk about an Azure Standard Storage Account or an Azure Premium Storage Account.
 The exact capabilities and limitations are listed [here][storage-scalability-targets]

-So for Azure Standard Storage it is important to note there is a limit on the IOPS per storage account (Row containing **Total Request Rate** in [the article][storage-scalability-targets]).
+So for Azure Standard Storage it is important to note there is a limit on the IOPS per storage account (Row containing <strong>Total Request Rate</strong> in [the article][storage-scalability-targets]).
 In addition, there is an initial limit of 100 Storage Accounts per Azure subscription (as of July 2015).
 Therefore, it is recommended to balance IOPS of VMs between multiple storage accounts when using Azure Standard Storage.
 Whereas a single VM ideally uses one storage account if possible.
 So if we talk about DBMS deployments where each VHD that is hosted on Azure Standard Storage could reach its quota limit, you should only deploy 30-40 VHDs per Azure Storage Account that uses Azure Standard Storage.
 On the other hand, if you leverage Azure Premium Storage and want to store large database volumes, you might be fine in terms of IOPS.
 But an Azure Premium Storage Account is way more restrictive in data volume than an Azure Standard Storage Account.
 As a result, you can only deploy a limited number of VHDs within an Azure Premium Storage Account before hitting the data volume limit.
 At the end, think of an Azure Storage Account as a 'Virtual SAN' that has limited capabilities in IOPS and/or capacity.
 As a result, the task remains, as in on-premises deployments, to define the layout of the VHDs of the different SAP systems over the different 'imaginary SAN devices' or Azure Storage Accounts.

 For Azure Standard Storage, it is not recommended to present storage from different storage accounts to a single VM if possible.